Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture

 The above discussion underlines the importance of Question 1.
 Our study on Question 1 is the subject matter of Section 2 and Section 3.
 In Section 4 we prove Theorem \ref{Main}.
 We remark that it is not known if there are infinitely many number fields $K$ with absolutely abelian Hilbert class field $H(K)$.On the other hand, let $H_{\ell}(K)$ denote the Hilbert $\ell-$class field of $K$, that is, $H_{\ell}(K)$ is a subfield of $H(K)$ such that the Galois group $\Gal{H_{\ell}(K)/K}$ is isomorphic to the $\ell-$part of $C\ell(K)$.
 Then it can be shown that $H_{\ell}(K)/\Q$ is abelian for infinitely many number fields $K$ (see Theorem \ref{infinite}).
 In Section 5 we present some results showing finiteness of some families of number fields with absolutely abelian Hilbert class fields.

-One can prove Theorem \ref{Main1} completely analogous to the proof of Theorem \ref{Main}.
-However, for the sake of completeness we include the complete proof as an appendix. \\ Now we mention the third theme explored in this article.
+Now we mention the next theme explored in this article.
 This is related to the following question:\\ {\it Question 2.} What are all pairs $(K,f)$ of number fields $K$ and positive integers $f$ such that the class group $C\ell(K)$ is generated by the ideal classes of primes of degree $f$?\\ For $f=1$, class field theory suggests that every number field $K$ can be taken.
 For $f>1$ the authors \cite{NPM24, PM22} have studied existence of such fields $K$, and illustrated that for such pairs $(K,f)$ one can obtain some further information on $C\ell(K)$ (see \cite{PM22, MR23, MR25}).
-Some of our recent findings are presented in Section 6.
+Some of our recent findings on this theme are presented in Section 6.

 {\bf Acknowledgement:} Initially we had obtained a weaker bound in (\ref{ME1}) as a consequence of Theorem \ref{T2}.
 We thank Jiuya Wang to point out that under our assumption we can prove the full $\ell-$torsion conjecture using Kronecker Weber Theorem.\\